 Sometimes I don’t believe in traveling.
 The value of seeing the world, learning about new cultures, and gaining independence comes at a true risk when the sacred, the fragile, the irreplaceable aspect of what may seem mundane to one person becomes the plaything of the tourist.
 Inaccessibility is no matter.
 Pave a cement strip wide and long enough for a plane and tourists will begin to land.

 Easter Island, called “Rapa Nui” in the language spoken by its indigenous inhabitants, has one such landing strip.
-The flight from Santiago crosses 2,334 miles of ocean in gorgeous planes – movie monitors, brown leather headrests, charming flight attendants, and elegant lunches on minimalist china.
+The flight from Santiago crosses 2,334 miles of ocean in gorgeous planes: movie monitors, brown leather headrests, charming flight attendants, and elegant lunches on minimalist china.
 Passengers fight over window seats instead of aisle seats.
-All guidebooks insist that you’ll want that window seat to catch a glimpse of the tiny island – one of the most enigmatic specks of land known to the entire world – before landing.
+All guidebooks insist that you’ll want that window seat to catch a glimpse of the tiny island – one of the most enigmatic specks of land in the world – before landing.

-“There’s a round trip flight every day,” said our hotel clerk, when she asked when we’d be returning to mainland Chile.
-My mother – bitten by the travel bug since birth – started, surprised.
-She had visited Easter Island in the 1970s when there was only one flight a week, one place to stay, and dirt roads crisscrossed the small and only city, Hanga Roa.
+“There’s a round trip flight every day,” said our hotel clerk when she asked when we’d be returning to mainland Chile.
+My mother, bitten by the travel bug since birth, blanched, surprised.
+She had visited Easter Island in the 1970s when there was only one flight a week, one place to stay, and dirt roads that crisscrossed the small and sole city, Hanga Roa.

 We examined a map of the island, the clerk circling rental car companies along the city’s main drag, paved to tarry smoothness to spare the transmissions of tourist rentals and local pick-ups alike.
 She handed us our room key.
 A busload of senior citizens shuffled past the front desk, heaving themselves on walkers and in wheelchairs towards breakfast.
 Unlike these slow yet transient tourists, the tourism industry had come to stay.